hchiam/please/README.md

 --> This evaluates to: `True`

 ```
-please assign one plus two to variable result
+please assign result the value one plus two
 please print variable result
 ```
 --> This prints out: `3`